JaronLendering/BareMetalPie/README.md

 ## File Structure
 ### BareMinimum
-In BareMinimum, I will put highly documented code of simple implementations for a UART connection and a blinking action light.
-This can be used as a easy to understand starting point if you do not want to follow an exact tutorial.
+In BareMinimum, I will put highly documented code of simple implementations for a UART connection and a blinking ACT light.
+This can be used as an easy to understand starting point if you do not want to follow an exact tutorial.

 ## General References